pHo9UBenaA/chrome-extension-doc-snapshot/__snapshot__/contentSettings.md

       string optional

       The secondary URL for which the content setting should be retrieved.
 Defaults to the primary URL.
 Note that the meaning of a secondary URL depends on the content type, and not all content types use secondary URLs.
-  - callback

-    function optional

-    The `callback` parameter looks like:

-    ```
-    (details: object) => void
-    ```

-    - details

-      object

-      - setting

-        T

-        The content setting.
-See the description of the individual ContentSetting objects for the possible values.

   <!--THE END-->